visualcommunicationdesign/visualcommunicationdesign.github.io/schedule.md

 3.9 | 9-apr | TBA | 13:45-15:30 | [IDE-Arena](https://educationrooms.tudelft.nl/zaleninfo.php?zid=285)
 3.10 | 16-apr |	Presentations | 13:45-17:30 | [Joost vd Grinten](https://educationrooms.tudelft.nl/zaleninfo.php?zid=1)

+TBA = To Be Announced but it very likely means we will *not* meet.
+In previous years we had feedback sessions, but we moved that to video feedback.

 <!--